FomTarro/little-daiko/readme.md

 Command Information:

-Aliases: `[role, r]`
+Alternate Names: `[role, r]`

-Usable by: Server Owner or Bot Owner.
+Usable by: Server Owner or Developer.

 `!role ops <role name or id>`

-Sets the role name of permitted bot operators for this server.
-The server owner and the bot owner are granted these permissions without needing the role.
+Sets the role of permitted operators of the bot for this server.
+The server owner and the developer are granted these permissions without needing the role.

 `!role alert <role name or id>`